-The first point of contact for customers is often your service desk, so it's really important that it helps to raise customer satisfaction, but it should certainly make your life easier too.
-If you're planning to build a service desk (or help desk) using Jira Service Desk or you just want to improve your existing JSD portal, we're here to help!
-In this blog, we'll share some of the knowledge we've gained from building a great variety of Jira Service Desk Portals, for ourselves and for countless customers.
+The first point of contact for customers is often your service management, so it's really important that it helps to raise customer satisfaction, but it should certainly make your life easier too.
+If you're planning to build a service management (or help desk) using Jira Service Management or you just want to improve your existing JSM portal, we're here to help!
+In this blog, we'll share some of the knowledge we've gained from building a great variety of Jira Service Management Portals, for ourselves and for countless customers.

 The good news is that the tips you will find below are all relatively easy to implement.
 And applying these best practices should really help you optimise your service desk to meet both your own needs, and those of your customers.